 - Do Maine Coon Cats Get Fluffier With Age?

 The number one thing you can do to make sure that your Maine Coon cat stays on the longer end of the expectancy rule is to feed him/her a diet that is fat-free and that is sourced from a high-quality dry mix.
 Ensuring that the cat is not overfed is key to a healthy cat.

 These are big cats and to keep their bodies healthy they need special attention to their diet.
 Speak with your vet about the right diet for your Maine Coon Cat.
 They can make recommendations about food type and amount.

 Cats–especially the Maine Coon–are very intelligent animals that can survive without human intervention, so for your cat to remain healthy and have the will to live as long as possible they need to be physically and mentally stimulated.

+That means conversations, attention, toys, and play are all an important part of your cat’s life expectancy.
+Purchase toys that are stimulating and that you can enjoy together.
 Oddly enough, Maine Coon cats are known for being able to be leashed and walked like a dog.
 This is a great form of exercise for the cat.
 Keep the exercise and play interesting to engage the cat.

 Life expectancy is dependent on genetics and on the care that the cat receives.
 Sometimes even genetics can be outsmarted by the proper care.